My Favorite Puzzles

 Puzzle: Navy Recruitment.

-In a small town every family has two children.
+In a small town, every family has two children.
 Every family that has at least one boy received an advertisement from the Navy.
 What is the probability that the second child in a family that received the advertisement is a boy?

 Puzzle: Pregnancy.

-In a college, all of the students are from families with 2 children, and both of the children are in this college.
+In a college, all of the students are from families with two children, and both of the children are in this college.
 For summer vacation, all of the students go to an island with no other people.
 During the vacation, one of the girls becomes pregnant.
 Assume that she has no taste whatsoever and selects her partner at random.
 What is the probability that the father of the unborn child has a brother?

 Puzzle: My Family.